droonga/drnbench/README.md

 Drnbench can benchmark performance of a Droonga Engine with random search requests.

 In this scenario, you have to prepare patterns of search queries for the "search" command.
-Drnbench will start multiple clients and send many requests of the "search" command based on the scenario.
+Drnbench will start multiple clients and send many requests of the "search" command based on the scenario, via fluentd protocol (msgpack).

  1. Create a patterns file in the format: